Port of Tilbury: London Cruise Terminal

-One of the shipping lines using the docks was the P&O. Tilbury became the only port in the PLA to serve ocean liners, when, in 1916, it opened berths specifically for the P&O within the dock complex.
-With the need for expanded facilities, a large new passenger landing stage was constructed in the Thames jointly by the PLA and the London Midland and Scottish Railway, with rail connections.
+One of the shipping lines using the docks was P&O. Tilbury became the only port in the PLA to serve ocean liners, when, in 1916, it opened berths specifically for the P&O within the dock complex.
+With the need for expanded facilities, a large new passenger landing stage was constructed in the Thames jointly by the PLA and the London Midland & Scottish Railway, with rail connections.
 It was opened in May 1930 by Ramsay MacDonald.